Blow-ups and normal bundles in connective and nonconnective derived geometries: Introduction

 To produce the algebras for $\CCC$, one first takes the left derived functor $\LSym_{\CCC_{\geq 0}}$ of the functor $\Sym_{\CCC^\heartsuit} : \CCC^0 \to \CCC_{\geq 0}$, where $\Sym_{\CCC^\heartsuit}$ is the classical symmetric algebra functor with respect to the symmetric monoidal structure on $\CCC^\heartsuit$.
 A key result in the theory of derived algebraic contexts is that $\LSym_{\CCC_{\geq 0}}$ then extends to a monad $\LSym_\CCC : \CCC \to \CCC$.
 This produces the $\infty$-category ${\DAlg_{\CCC}}$ of algebra objects for $\LSym_\CCC$, simply called \emph{$\CCC$-algebras}.
 Observe that the underlying module of a given $\CCC$-algebra is typically not connective.
 We write ${\DAlg_{\CCC_{\geq 0}}}$ for the subcategory of algebras that do have connective underlying module.

-In \S \ref{Sec:Algebraic_contexts}, we also develop the $M$-graded version $\CCC^M$ of an algebraic context $\CCC$, for any discrete commutative monoid $M$.
-We think of the objects in $\CCC^M$ as $M$-graded $\CCC$-modules.
-Such an object is not hard to define, since it is just a set of objects $M_\alpha \in \CCC$, indexed by $\alpha \in M$.
-However, as in classical algebra, the commutative monoid structure on $M$ comes into play when defining the appropriate tensor product in $\CCC^M$.
+In \S \ref{Sec:Algebraic_contexts}, we also develop the $\M$-graded version $\CCC^\M$ of an algebraic context $\CCC$, for any discrete commutative monoid $\M$.
+We think of the objects in $\CCC^\M$ as $\M$-graded $\CCC$-modules.
+Such an object is not hard to define, since it is just a set of objects $N_a \in \CCC$ of \emph{elements of degree $a$}, indexed by $a \in \M$.\footnote{There is a potential clash of notation and terminology here with underlying 1-categorical, simplicial objects, at least when $N$ is connective.
+Since in the present work we never consider such 1-categorical models this should not lead to any confusion.} However, as in classical algebra, the commutative monoid structure on $\M$ comes into play when defining the appropriate tensor product in $\CCC^\M$.
 We do this through Day convolution, since an explicit description is in general infeasible in the derived setting.
-The prime examples that we are interested in are $M =\N$ and $M = \Z$, since this leads to $\N$-graded and $\Z$-graded $\CCC$-algebras respectively, which we use to construct the blow-up from the Rees algebra.
+The prime examples that we are interested in are $\M =\N$ and $\M = \Z$, since this leads to $\N$-graded and $\Z$-graded $\CCC$-algebras respectively, which we use to construct the blow-up from the Rees algebra.